 As we age, health issues often creep up that threaten to tarnish our golden years.
 Treating some of these diseases and conditions can be expensive.

 Fortunately, there are ways to cut the cost of such care.
-Following are seven health conditions that tend to strike after age 50 — and how to cut the cost of care if you are diagnosed with them.
+Following are seven health conditions that tend to strike after age 50 — and how to lower the price of care if you are diagnosed with them.

-Arthritis strikes about 91 million Americans, costing them an average of $2,117 per patient, according to the Arthritis Foundation.
+Arthritis strikes about 91 million Americans.
+In 2013, it cost them an average of $2,117 per patient, according to a 2018 report from the Arthritis Foundation.

 How to cut costs.
 The Arthritis Foundation has a webpage devoted to ways to trim the tab for arthritis care.
 It includes resources such as financial aid organizations and pharmaceutical programs that help pay for medications and surgery.

 Around 54 million Americans have low bone density or osteoporosis, according to the National Osteoporosis Foundation.
-Among women, 1 in 2 will break a bone due to the disease.
-Among men, the figure is 1 in 4.
+Among women older than 50, 1 in 2 will break a bone due to the disease.
+Among men in that age group, the figure is 1 in 4.

 How to cut costs.
 One study found that osteoporosis care cost the nation $22 billion in 2008.
 Prescription medications often are used to treat this condition, so ask your doctor about using less costly generic drugs.